 People incarcerated by ICE are battling civil charges.
-They are not subject to jail time as a like punishment, people convicted of crimes may be.
-But "civil" so-called immigration detention is permitted by federal law, can take place in the same jails and prisons housing people serving criminal sentences, and has the same restrictions as incarceration for punishment.
+They are not subject to jail time as a punishment, like people convicted of crimes may be.
+But so-called "civil" immigration detention is permitted by federal law, can take place in the same jails and prisons housing people serving criminal sentences, and has the same restrictions as incarceration for punishment.